The 2021-2022 school year is coming to an end. Make sure you close out the year with these helpful Big Ideas Math tips.

-- For students to continue to access the Big Ideas Math platform, they’ll need to continue to be shared, in a class, and that class should not be expired.
+- For students to continue to access the Big Ideas Math platform, they’ll need to continue to be shared in a class and that specific class should not be expired.

-- Before next school year, remember when resharing classes that only math data needs to be synced with us to use Big Ideas Math.
+For next school year, remember when resharing classes that only math data needs to be used and please limit sharing to Big Ideas Math users.

 Big Ideas Math Summer Platform Status and Updates